TomDeneire/InformationScience/course/_build/html/_sources/project2.md

 - Optimize your CQL queries with indices, Booleans, ...
 - Simple queries will yield many results.
 Complex queries will yield fewer results.
 How can you find a balance?

+Note: It might be interesting to re-read the feedback for the January exam, which pointed out some common mistakes (e.g. parsing XML with regular expressions).

 ## Timing

 The final deadline to upload your code to GitHub is **5 September 2022**.